Chipney/spicetify-dribbblish-RGB/README.md

 # spicetify-dribbblish-RGB
-modified spicetify dribbblish theme for your full RGB experience
+modified spicetify dribbblish theme for your full RGB experience (yes it will enhance your fps!)

+Animated rainbow background with semi-transparent tabs

 get the original themes here: https://github.com/morpheusthewhite/spicetify-themes